al6x/nim/mono/readme.md

 - Maybe use buit_el
 - Flash doesn't work on todo and hello and twitter properly
-- Add hello world and twitter example
-- Move current_tree from component to session.
-And replace get_initial_el with session.current_tree.get
 - Browser Adapter with multiple widgets in the page and interactive charts.
 - Better Async/Actor/Networking code.
 - Slots for templates